lefkarag/java-arraylist-vs-linkedlist-example/README.md

-# java-arraylist-vs-linkedlist-example
+# Java ArrayList vs LinkedList Example
-Java ArrayList vs LinkedList Example
+The article that explains the coding examples was originally posted on Java Code Geeks: https://examples.javacodegeeks.com/core-java/java-arraylist-vs-linkedlist-example/